Paying for Child Care

 School Readiness Tax Credits for Parents

 When you send your child to a Quality Start rated child care center, you're not only giving your child the best possible care, you're also entitled to a special new tax credit – the School Readiness Tax Credit.
-This is a tax credit especially for taxpayers with children who are under the age of 6 who are enrolled in a child care center that has earned at least 2 stars in Louisiana's Quality Start program.
+This is a tax credit especially for taxpayers with children who are under the age of 6 who are enrolled in a Type III early learning center that has earned at least 2 stars in the state's rating system for early care and education programs.
 The amount of the tax credit increases with the number of stars that the child care center has earned.
 The SRTC adds to your existing state child care tax credit.
-For more information, visit the Quality Start web site.
+For more information, you can dowload Guidance and F.A.Q.s for Families from the Louisiana Department of Education.